SMU Cox Spears Institute Appoints Megha Tolia as Global Ambassador

 Tolia brings a distinguished career spanning brand leadership, creative strategy and business innovation.
 In her new role, she will help the Spears Institute forge global partnerships, strengthen mentorship opportunities for students and elevate SMU’s presence in the worldwide entrepreneurial ecosystem.

-“Megha exemplifies the global leadership and entrepreneurial mindset that define the Spears Institute,” said Todd Milbourn, Dean and Tolleson Chair in Business Leadership at the SMU Cox School of Business.
+“Megha exemplifies the global leadership and entrepreneurial mindset that define the Spears Institute,” said Todd Milbourn, Dean, Tolleson Chair in Business Leadership and Andrew H. Chen Endowed Chair in Financial Investments at the SMU Cox School of Business.
 “Her experience scaling creative ventures and leading at the intersection of business and culture makes her an extraordinary ambassador for our mission.”

-Tolia will continue in her role as a co-founding director of the Spears Institute alongside her husband, Nirav Tolia, founder and former CEO of Nextdoor.
+Tolia will continue in her role as a co-founding director of the Spears Institute alongside her husband, Nirav Tolia, founder and CEO of Nextdoor since returning in February 2024.
 Megha and Nirav Tolia have played an integral role in shaping the vision of renowned civic and financial leader Dr. William S. Spears.
 In 2022, a generous gift from Dr. Spears to the Edwin L. Cox School of Business at Southern Methodist University (SMU Cox) made possible the Institute that bears Dr. Spears’ name and connects SMU students, alumni and the North Texas business community with the tools, mentorship and networks needed to transform ideas into impact.

 “The Spears Institute is not just an academic initiative—it’s a community built on possibility,” said Megha Tolia.
 “In Dallas and across SMU, we’re seeing remarkable momentum in innovation and entrepreneurship.
 I’m honored to help extend that spirit globally and support the next generation of changemakers.”